umrover/mrover-workspace/onboard/odrive_bridge/README.md

 **DisarmedState** - In this state the odrive is on, however will not respond to any velocity commands until instructed otherwise or errors out.

-**CalibrateState** - In this state the odrive will be no responsive as it calibrates the motors connected to it.
+**CalibrateState** - In this state the odrive will be none responsive as it calibrates the motors connected to it.
 It goes immediately to ArmedState upon completion of calibration.

 **ErrorState** - In this state the odrive has detected a system error and will reset, going from Disconnected to Armed immediately.